microsoft/AirSim/docs/px4_setup.md

 The [PX4 software stack](http://github.com/px4/firmware) is an open source very popular flight controller with support for wide variety of boards and sensors as well as built-in capability for higher level tasks such as mission planning.
 Please visit [px4.io](http://px4.io) for more information.

 **Warning**: While all releases of AirSim are always tested with PX4 to ensure the support, setting up PX4 is not a trivial task.
 Unless you have at least intermediate level of experience with PX4 stack, we recommend you use [simple_flight](simple_flight.md), which is now a default in AirSim.
-Due to bugs [such as this](https://github.com/PX4/Firmware/issues/7516) things haven't been working after PX4 release 1.5.5.
-With that release, you may still see wobbly drone sometimes.
-For issues related to PX4 setup please visit [PX4 forums](http://discuss.px4.io/).

 ## Supported Hardware